yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="level3">Top</a>
 #Level 3: Making a Platformer

+Goal for Level 3: Making a basic platformer game and going more in-depth with game programming.

 In this platformer tutorial we'll take a different approach with GM, instead limiting ourselves to just a few of the built-in features related to resources and coding the rest ourselves, to get a feel for how GameMaker works underneath the event-driven model (and how game engines in general work), and look a bit at some of the problems games programmers face in implementing mechanics.